 DECADE School Based Councils

 DECADE Student Travel Awards

 To find out more about DECADE events, programs, and intiatives

 The DECADE Competitive Edge Summer Research Program is a summer pre-entry program geared towards incoming Ph.D and M.F.A students who are underrepresented in their disciplines.
 Participants conduct faculty mentored research and participate in workshops that prepare them to successfully transition to graudate school.

 DECADE Community Meetings

-DECADE meetings provide a safe space and serve as platforms for students to speak freely about their experiences in graduate school.
-They also serve as a venue for students to connect with their peers and discuss topics related to diversity and campus climate.
+DECADE community meetings provide a safe space for graduate students to openly dialogue about their experiences in graduate school and academia.
+They also serve as an opportunity for students to create interdisciplinary connections while discussing topics related to inclusive excellence.

 Through collaborations, Faculty Mentors foster inclusive excellence at the graduate level.
 They work with students, faculty and administrators to improve climate, inclusion and access within their academic programs.

 While we we invite students to be involved with the campus-wide DECADE events that we organize, we also recognize the importance of school-based councils that can gather students to discuss school specific issues and resources based on the needs of each discipline.
 We strongly encourage the formation of school-based DECADE student councils that will: